Tamiloore/Aws-S3-Bucket-Policy-Exploration/README.md

 | Auditors | Billing and cost Management |
 | Operation | Networking|

-### Each Groups has a lead, assign a Resource-based policies within Amazon S3 only to the lead of each groups
+### Each Group has a lead, assign Resource-based policies within Amazon S3 only to the lead of each group

 ### 2.1 Creating groups and assigning permissions
 - Navigate to IAM